adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

 ConnectionName         : Global-WAN
 ApplicationID          : { C:\windows\system32\notepad.exe }
 ```
-### :point_right: Note.
+### :point_right: Note

 App-trigger, and name-trigger do not activate if you are leveraging Trusted Network Detection and your DNS suffix on the Ethernet/Wi-Fi interface matches the variable specified in this parameter.

 VPN does not connect automatically